 Getting from point A to point B quickly and reliably sounds very straightforward and feasible, but in the context of absolute numbers it presents a tremendous task.
 Private transportation is expected to grow by roughly 2.7 billion trips per day between 2005 and 2025.
 As a result, efficient and sustainable mobility is becoming one of the key tasks for cities and communities around the world.
 Efficient public transportation systems will be crucial to fighting congestion, air pollution, and a lack of parking spaces while simultaneously ensuring that cities worldwide remain attractive and competitive.

-At this year’s UITP – the international public transportation show, taking place in Geneva, Switzerland – Siemens will present the latest developments for integrated, resource-conserving, economical, and convenient urban mass transit.
-From May 27 to 29, 2013, Siemens’ exhibits will include a power control system for rail power supply, energy-storage systems for catenary-free urban transit systems, solutions for the optimal use of rail infrastructure, an IT-based platform for planning, booking, and invoicing multimodal travel, plus Europe's first fully electric bus to enter regular service.
+At this year’s UITP – the international public transportation show, which took place in Geneva, Switzerland – Siemens presented the latest developments for integrated, resource-conserving, economical, and convenient urban mass transit.
+From May 27 to 29, 2013, Siemens’ exhibits will included a power control system for rail power supply, energy-storage systems for catenary-free urban transit systems, solutions for the optimal use of rail infrastructure, an IT-based platform for planning, booking, and invoicing multimodal travel, plus Europe's first fully electric bus to enter regular service.

 Energy-efficient and environmentally sound railway power-supply systems

 Railway power-supply systems provide the energy supply for main-line railways and mass-transit systems as well as trams and light rail.

 Siemens solutions for rail electrification can transmit recovered braking energy to remote consumers via medium-voltage grids.
 With the use of energy-storage systems, feeding braking energy back into the system is a significant factor in boosting efficiency.

 Software-based fault management for more capacity on the track